nikkNizz/Drawish/README.md

 to continue printing text.
 Or disable the function by clicking the left button again.
 You can open an **RTF editor** to write formatted text.
 This text can be saved to a file and can be directly transposed onto the image via a screenshot.
 After clicking the [text] button, click the [RTF] button to open the editor.
 Click [Screenshot and close] button to transpose the text into a selection in the image.
 In the editor you can save texts and open them.
 It is possible to paste text from the clipboard, as an image.
+> The last text remains stored in the box allowing both changes in case of undo and the creation of copies
+>

 [video](https://drive.google.com/file/d/1yzlL7j-uYcOxUMt19SPYZmH3ZtB-7Hrc/view?usp=sharing)

 #### Tracer